Shower Base Sintered Stone Tiling in Warsaw

 Why is sintered stone better than regular tiles on a base?

-Minimal joints (1-2 instead of dozens), monolithic appearance, zero water absorption, easy cleaning.
-Looks like a single piece of stone.
+Very few joints (1-2 instead of dozens), one-piece look, zero water absorption, easy cleaning.
+It looks like a single stone slab.

 What thickness works for a shower base?

-3-6 mm is sufficient.
+3-6 mm is enough.
 Laminam 3 mm is the thinnest.
 Neolith and Dekton 6-8 mm are stronger.
-What matters most is the substrate and adhesive quality.
+The key thing is the quality of the substrate and adhesive.

 Is sintered stone slippery when wet?